isomerpages/moe-westwoodsec/_grow/Uniformed Groups/National Police Cadet Corps.md

 <p>Term 1</p>
 </td>
 <td rowspan="1" colspan="1">
-<p><s>This program aims</s> To equip cadets with relevant skills on first
+<p>To equip cadets with relevant skills on first aid and firefighting which
-aid and firefighting which will be useful in times of emergency</p>
+will be useful in times of emergency</p>
 </td>
 </tr>
 <tr>